juju/docs/src/en/config-vagrant.md

 Vagrant makes getting started really easy.

-Choose a directory to work in.
+Create a directory to work in.
 This directory will be shared with the guest, and contain the vagrant configuration for the machine.

-Run:
+    mkdir ~/vagrant
+    cd ~/vagrant

+and run:

     vagrant box add JujuBox <URL>